$H^m$-Conforming Virtual Elements in Arbitrary Dimension: Introduction

 The constructed conforming virtual elements are then applied to discretize a polyharmonic equation with a lower order term.
 To analyze the conforming virtual element method, we construct a qausi-interpolation operator and derive the interpolation error estimate with the help of the norm equivalence on $V_{k}^{m}(K)$.
 Finally the optimal error estimates are presented for the conforming virtual element method.
+This paper is motivated by the theoretical purposes.
+We also present numerical results for a fourth-order elliptic problem and a sixth-order elliptic problem in two dimensions.

 The rest of this paper is organized as follows.
 Some notations and mesh conditions are shown in Section~\ref{sec:pre}.
 In Section~\ref{sec:vem} $H^m$-conforming virtual elements are constructed.
 The inverse equality and several norm equivalences are proved in Section~\ref{sec:invnorm}.
 In Section~\ref{sec:vempolyharmonic} the $H^m$-conforming virtual elements are applied to discretize a polyharmonic equation with a lower order term.
+And numerical results are provided in Section~\ref{sec:numericalexamps}.